ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 in interest rates leads to a fall in prepayments.

 As market interest rates rise, borrowers are less willing to refinance their mortgages, so prepayments decrease.
+The lender is locked into a fixed coupon rate (in Part D, 4.5 percent) that is less than the market interest rate (3.0 percent), so the MBS trades at a discount.

-In Part D, the interest rate rises above the coupon rate, so the MBS trades at a discount.
 The change in prepayment behavior is bad news for an MBS investor, since it causes the value of the MBS to fall more quickly than it otherwise would in response to the increase in interest rates.